The Original Muscle Beach Santa Monica

 Officially titled in 1987 by the City of Los Angeles with ‘Venice’ as to honor the Original Muscle Beach in Santa Monica, Muscle Beach Venice is the second most popular “Muscle Beach” in the area and is more focused on the weightlifting aspects of physical fitness compared to Santa Monica’s gymnast-focused environment.

-Muscle Beach Venice is two blocks north of Venice Boulevard on Ocean Front Walk in Venice, California.
+Muscle Beach Venice is two blocks north of Venice Boulevard on Ocean Front Walk in Venice, California, open 7 days a week, offering yearly, monthly and day passes.
 Gaining fame and momentum from the Original Muscle Beach in Santa Monica, Muscle Beach Venice became well-known for barbell, weightlifting and bodybuilding as well for the events that took place at the Venice weight pen.
-Celebrities and bodybuilders like Arnold Schwarzenegger and Lou Ferrigno have worked out at Muscle Beach Venice.
+Celebrities and bodybuilders like Arnold Schwarzenegger, Lou Ferrigno, and Jack Lalanne have worked out at Muscle Beach Venice.

 A small spartan pen was built near Windward Avenue in 1952 that was later replaced during the renovation of the beach in 1990, which now proudly displays a huge concrete barbell on the roof and bleachers for spectators to observe this open playground.
 A separate gated area is also provided that encloses weightlifting equipment as visitors are invited to watch the very dedicated individuals that frequent Muscle Beach Venice work on their physical form and fitness.